piyalidas10/Redis-Coding/README.md

 # Redis
 Redis is a high-speed, general-purpose in-memory database and cache.
+- ⚡ Cache (most common)
+- 📦 Database
+- 📡 Message broker (Pub/Sub)
+- 🧠 Session store

+**It stores data in key-value format and keeps it in RAM, so it’s extremely fast (microseconds latency).**

 Nowadays database boundaries are getting blurred.
 Even PostgreSQL can be used somewhat like Redis.
 So some of the things I’ll say are opinions — standard opinions — but they can be challenged because databases evolve very fast these days.